samiralam/rules-compendium/docs/phb/3-character-classes/rogue.md

 ***Prepared Spells of Level 1+.*** You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose three level 1 Wizard spells.
 [Charm Person](/spells/2618964-charm-person), [Disguise Self](/spells/2619102-disguise-self), and [Fog Cloud](/spells/2618910-fog-cloud) are recommended.

 The number of spells on your list increases as you gain Rogue levels, as shown in the Prepared Spells column of the Arcane Trickster Spellcasting table.
 Whenever that number increases, choose additional Wizard spells until the number of spells on your list matches the number in the Arcane Trickster Spellcasting table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you’re a level 7 Rogue, your list of prepared spells can include five Wizard spells of level 1 or 2 in any combination.
+For example, if you're a level 7 Rogue, your list of prepared spells can include five Wizard spells of level 1 or 2 in any combination.

 ***Changing Your Prepared Spells.*** Whenever you gain a Rogue level, you can replace one spell on your list with another Wizard spell for which you have spell slots.